Sundre: Arts and culture

 Cultural venues within Sundre include the Sundre Municipal Library and the Sundre & District Pioneer Village Museum, which features "Chester Mjolsness' World of Wildlife" natural history exhibit of 150 taxidermy animals from across the world.
 The Sundre Arts Development Centre is also a prominent cultural venue located with Sundre; the building is operated by the non-profit Sundre Allied Arts Society, as a venue to host live music, theatre productions, dance, and other performing arts.

 Healthcare

-Sundre is home to the Myron Thomspon Health Centre, which offers a wide variety of services including emergency, acute care, palliative care, addication and mental health treatment and laboratory services.
+Sundre is home to the Myron Thompson Health Centre, which offers a wide variety of services including emergency, acute care, palliative care, addiction and mental health treatment and laboratory services.
 The Sundre Hospital Steering Committee, composed of the Town of Sundre, Mountain View County, local physicians and the Sundre Hospital Futures Committee, is pursuing the replacement of the Myron Thompson Health Centre with a central Alberta rural health campus that will meet the needs of Sundre and surrounding communities.